Jumballaya/servo/README.md

   * Add `import func from './example.svo' as function` syntax to import
   * Change import so it builds the AST during the parsing stage rather than evaluation
   * Change array index expression to accept colons like `arr[1:3]` for a slice of the array
+  * Add a standard library that can be imported into any file.
+    - ~~Basic support~~
+    - Standard lib files can be imported by itself (aka `import map from 'Array';`) and without extension
+    - Any other files have to be a relative path or absolute path to the file to import (aka `import func from './module.svo';`) and must have the file extension